cs1302uga/cs1302-tutorials/unix/README.rst

        The name of the file.
 Most systems limit the length of a filename to some value between 14 characters (older systems) and 255 characters (newer systems), and they require that a filename be unique inside its directory.
+Except for the directory file ``/`` at the root of the file system, file names in Unix cannot contain the ``/`` character since it is used as the path separator character.

 ``cd PATH``
 +++++++++++